About real-time searches and reports

 Here is an example of a real-time search with a one minute time range window.
-At the point that this screen capture was taken, the search had scanned a total of 904 events since it was launched.
-The matching event count of 447 represents the number of events matching the search criteria that had been identified in the past minute.
+At the point that the following screen capture was taken, the search had scanned a total of 904 events since it was launched.
+The matching event count of 447 represents the number of events matching the search criteria that were identified in the past minute.
 This number fluctuated between 430 and 450 for the following minute.
-If it had spiked or dropped dramatically, that could have been an indication that something interesting was happening that required a closer look.
+If the number spiked or dropped dramatically, that could indicate that something interesting was happening that requires a closer look.

 As you can see, the newest events are on the right-hand side of the timeline.
 As time passes, the events move left until the events move off the left-hand side, disappearing from the time range window entirely.

 A real-time search should continue running until you or another user stops the search or deletes the search job.
 The real-time search should not "time out" for any other reason.
 If your events are stopping it could be a performance-related issue (see "Expected performance and known limitations").

 Real-time searches can take advantage of all search functionality, including advanced functionality like lookups, transactions, and so on.
 There are also search commands that are to be used specifically in conjunction with real-time searches, such as

 Enabling your real-times searches to run after the events are indexed can greatly improve indexing performance.
 This is especially true if there are a large number of concurrent real-time searches.
 To lessen the impact on the indexer, you can enable indexed real-time search.
 This runs searches like historical searches, but also continually updates the search with new events as the events appear on disk.